 This is really important!
-Your prescription drug coverage will be provided through your insurance carrier's pharmacy benefit manager.
+Your prescription drug coverage will be provided through your pharmacy benefit manager.
 The pharmacy benefit manager could be a separate prescription drug company.
 Colleagues who enroll under Aetna, Blue Cross Blue Shield of Illinois, Cigna, or UnitedHealthcare will have their pharmacy benefits managed by Express Scripts.
 All other carriers will manage their own prescription drug coverage.
 While your coverage level will determine your coverage for prescription drugs, each pharmacy benefit manager has its own rules.
-You need to make sure you're comfortable with how the insurance carrier will cover any medications you and your covered family members need.
+You need to make sure you're comfortable with how you and your family's medications will be covered.
 Get the details.
 Questions?

 It's easy to find answers!
 Check out the Frequently Asked Questions (PDF) and the Glossary.
 How Deductibles Work The deductible is what you pay out of your own pocket before your insurance begins to pay a share of your costs.
 For example, let's say you break your wrist.
 If you have a deductible, you pay the full "negotiated" costs of all innetwork services until you reach the deductible.
 The "negotiated" costs are the payments providers (doctors, hospitals, labs, etc.) have agreed to accept for a particular service from the insurance carrier.
 It Depends On Your Medical Coverage Level Bronze, Gold, and Platinum have a traditional deductible.
 Once a covered family member meets the individual deductible, your insurance will begin paying benefits for that family member.
 Charges for all other covered family members will continue to count toward the family deductible.
 Once the family deductible is met, your insurance will pay benefits for all covered family members.
 The annual deductible doesn't include amounts taken out of your paycheck for health coverage.
-Bronze Plus and Silver have a "true family deductible".
-This means that the entire family deductible must be met before your insurance will pay benefits for any covered family members.
-There is no "individual deductible" in the Bronze Plus and Silver coverage levels when you have family coverage.
-So even if one person in your family has a lot of expenses, you'll have to pay for it on your own until the full family deductible is met.
-The annual deductible doesn't include amounts taken out of your paycheck for health coverage.
 Do You Use Out-of-Network Providers?

 Out-of-network charges will not count toward your in-network deductible or out-of-pocket maximum.
 The same goes for in-network charges-they will not count toward your out-of-network deductible or out-of-pocket maximum.
 And some insurance carriers in CA, CO, DC, GA, MD, OR, VA, and WA do not cover out-of-network benefits at all.
 How Out-of-Pocket Maximums Work The out-of-pocket maximum is the most you have to pay for covered medical services in a year.
 Generally, it includes any applicable deductible, copayments, and/or coinsurance.
 Here's how the out-of-pocket maximum works if you have family coverage: It Depends On Your Medical Coverage Level Bronze, Gold, and Platinum have a traditional out-of-pocket-maximum.
 Once a covered family member meets the individual out-of-pocket maximum, your insurance will pay the full cost of covered charges for that family member.
 Charges for all covered family members will continue to count toward the family out-of-pocket maximum.
 Once the family out-of-pocket maximum is met, your insurance will pay the full cost of covered charges for all covered family members.
 It doesn't include amounts taken out of your paycheck for health coverage.
 Also, if you choose coverage under Kaiser Permanente, copays for certain medical benefits may not apply towards the annual out-of-pocket maximum under the Gold and Platinum options.
-Bronze Plus and Silver have a "true family out-of-pocket-maximum".
-This means that the entire family out-of-pocket maximum must be met before your insurance will pay the full cost of covered charges for any covered family member.
-There is no "individual out-of-pocket maximum" in the Bronze Plus and Silver coverage levels when you have family coverage.
-The annual out-of-pocket maximum doesn't include amounts taken out of your paycheck for health coverage.
 Do You Use Out-of-Network Providers?